University Catalog 2026-2027

 Transfer Planner

 The Transfer Planner is an interactive tool that shows how your previous coursework transfers to NC State and fulfills degree requirements to help ensure your time and effort contribute toward degree completion.
 You can start using the Transfer Planner as early as your first day at your community college or as soon as you begin earning college credit.
-Please note: the Transfer Planner is only for coursework taken at a North Carolina Community College.
+Please note: The Transfer Planner is most useful for coursework taken at community colleges and four-year institutions in North Carolina.

 How to Apply

-- Review our deadlines: The application opens in August.
-Be sure to pay attention to additional requirements and timelines for Studio-Based Majors and the Agricultural Institute.
+1. Review our deadlines: The application opens in August.
+Be sure to pay attention to additional requirements and timelines for studio-based majors, Music Technology and the Agricultural Institute.

-- Complete the application through the Common App or the NC State Transfer App; we do not have a preference.
-Applicants for Studio-Based Majors will also need to submit a portfolio.
+3. Complete the application through the Common App or the NC State Transfer App; we do not have a preference.
+Applicants for studio-based majors and Music Technology will also need to submit a portfolio.

-- Check your status in your wolfPAW account throughout the application process.
+6. Check your status in your wolfPAW portal throughout the application process.

 Transfer Admissions Dates and Deadlines